chikashimiyama/ofxOpenCL/README.md

 ```
 auto buffer = ofBufferFromFile(ofToDataPath("Example.cl"));
 ```
-now the "buffer" is keeping a OpenCL program as a string.
+now the "buffer" is keeping a OpenCL program as a std::string.

 ### Compilation
 Then, you pass the code string as the second argument of the constructor of the ofxOpenCL.
 Then, the program will be compiled.